37 Breakfast Foods for Optimal Weight Loss

 Protein, per 3 oz: 17 g

-“The healthy dose of protein and omega 3 healthy fats found in salmon will keep you satisfied and energized all morning long,” says Kristen Carlucci Haase, RDN.
-“I love smoked salmon and smashed avocado on whole grain toast, or reheating leftovers of grilled salmon and vegetables for a quick, superfoods-packed start to the day.”
+“The healthy dose of protein and omega-3 healthy fats found in salmon will keep you satisfied and energized all morning long,” says Kristen Carlucci Haase, RDN.
+“I love smoked salmon and smashed avocado on wholegrain toast, or reheating leftovers of grilled salmon and vegetables for a quick, superfoods-packed start to the day.”
 Just make sure you avoid the farmed variety if weight loss is your goal.
+For more weight loss tips, don’t miss these 55 Best-Ever Ways to Boost Your Metabolism.

 Protein, 3 strips: 18 g